bryanmcnett/aabo/README.md

 Therefore, If the minABC triangles are stored separately from the maxABC triangles (as above,) a bounding hexagon check is usually as cheap as a bounding triangle check, since the second triangle is rarely visited.

 No three of a 2D AABB's four half-spaces describe a closed shape.
 If you were to try to do an intersection check with less than four of an AABB's half-spaces, the shape would have infinite area.
-This is larger than the finite area of an AABH's first triangle.
-That is the essential advantage of AABH.
+This is larger than the finite area of an hexagon's first triangle.
+That is the essential advantage of the hexagon.

 For example, {minX, minY, maxX} is not a closed shape - it is unbounded in the direction of +Y. The same is true of any three of a 2D AABB's four half-spaces.
-The {minA, minB, minC} of an AABH, however, is always an equilateral triangle, which is a closed shape.
+The {minA, minB, minC} of a hexagon, however, is always an equilateral triangle, which is a closed shape.

-AABH has a larger memory footprint than AABB, but (usually) uses less memory bandwidth and computation than AABB.
+A hexagon has a larger memory footprint than an AABB, but (usually) uses less memory bandwidth and computation than AABB.

 Axis-Aligned Bounding Octahedra
 -------------------------------